-The National Arboretum is home to dozens of different types of flowering cherry trees.
+The National Arboretum is home to dozens of different types of flowering cherry trees but it’s a little different than what you’ll find downtown.
 Instead of finding the trees all lined up in their pink glory at the Tidal Basin, you’ll find them scattered throughout the 446 acres of the arboretum.

-Nature Hike: In addition to the self-guided cherry blossom tour, the arboretum offers many other tour pamphlets available at the visitor’s center.
+In addition to the self-guided cherry blossom tour, the arboretum offers many other tour pamphlets available at the visitor’s center.
 Some of the major gardens include the Azalea Collections, Dogwood Collections, Fern Valley, and National Herb Garden.
-You can find out what’s blooming before you go anytime of the year by visiting the website.
+You can find explore before you go any time of the year by visiting the website.

-The National Capitol Columns: Every place has its landmarks and the National Arboretum is no different.
-The National Capitol Columns are the original 1828 columns that made up the East Portico of the Capitol.
-They were later removed in the 1958 expansion project.
+Just because these cherry trees aren’t near the Jefferson Memorial, that doesn’t mean they don’t have a historic backdrop.
+The National Capitol Columns sit proudly in the center of the arboretum.
+They are the original 1828 columns that made up the East Portico of the Capitol.
+In 1958, they were removed during an expansion project.
 A reflecting pool with water trickling down the steps reflects the columns and provides an excellent photo opt or place to relax.

-Exercise: If you need to get your work out on with some beautiful scenery, this is definitely a good place.
-Whether you move fast or slow, this is a beautiful place for a running, walking, biking, or roller skating.
-The park is also dog friendly so your furry friends can get some exercise too.
+If you need to get your work out on with some beautiful scenery, this is definitely a good place.
+Whether you move fast or slow, this is a beautiful place for running, walking, biking, or roller skating.
+The park is also dog-friendly so your furry friends can get some exercise too.

 Nature lovers, families, couples, picnic enthusiasts, dog owners, exercise

 Free to visit but some tours and special events cost extra

 Washington, DC 20002